t1gu1/lvim-config/README.md

 ## Why

+- I love saving my config on the cloud to get it fast if I change OS or works on another PC.
 - Eslint and prettier are setup correctly to works with typescript and react (auto format on save works)
 - Few tweaks that make everything easier or remove bugs
 - Few usefull plugin added and already mapped to control for you